 Trawl height : The height of the trawl relative to the bottom is monitored by an eSonar probe attached to the headline.
 Along with eSonar depth observations, it can be used for real-time assessment of the trawl touchdown time.

 All snow crab were measured for carapace width (CW) and shell condition as well as the pattern of missing and regenerating walking legs and chelipeds.
-Males larger than 40 mm CW were measured for chela height to morphometrically identify sexual maturity.
+Males larger than 40 mm CW were measured for chela height to morphometrically identify sexual maturity based on an allometric relationship with CW.
 Crab measurements were made using a Vernier digital caliper recording to a precision of 0.01mm.
-Qualitative assessments of female egg colour and percentage of egg content were recorded for mature females, as well as gonad colour for immature females.
+Qualitative assessments of female egg colour and percentage of egg clutch fullness were recorded for mature females, as well as gonad colour for immature females.

-Species other than snow crab were identified to the species when feasible, or to higher taxa otherwise.
-These were weighed using a Ryco #820A weight scale on the Jean Mathieu and a Marel M1100 onboard the Avalon Voyager II.
+Species other than snow crab were identified to the species-level when identifiable, or to higher taxa otherwise.
+These by-catch species were weighed using a Ryco #820A weight scale on the Jean Mathieu and a Marel M1100 onboard the Avalon .
 Where practical, species were also counted.

 In addition to regular fish sampling, all Atlantic cod (Gadus morhua), American plaice (Hippoglossoides platessoides), witch flounder (Glyptocephalus cynoglossus) and yellowtail flounder (Limanda ferruginea) were subsampled for fish length.
 For 13 of the 40 stations on board the Jean Mathieu, all fish species were measured for length as part of a regular groundfish sampling program.
 Fish lengths were recorded using a Scielex electronic measuring board to the nearest millimeter.
-In cases of device malfunction, fish lengths were made by hand and recorded to the nearest centimeter.
+In cases of device malfunction, fish lengths were made by hand and recorded to the nearest centimetre.

 SWEPT AREA ESTIMATION

-Swept area is the only variable currently used to standardize snow crab survey catches.
-Its calculation requires knowledge about the width and speed of the trawl as it sweeps over the sea floor as well as a time interval which defines when trawling begins and ends.
-However, there are a number of issues with the estimation of swept area.
+Swept area is the only variable currently used to standardize snow crab survey catches for biomass estimation from the survey.
+Swept area calculation requires knowledge about the width and speed of the trawl as it sweeps over the sea floor as well as a time interval between when trawling begins and ends.
+However, there were a number of issues with the estimation of swept area.

-The first issue relates to the availability of reliable trawl width data, as measured by a pair of eSonar acoustic probes attached on either side of the trawl.
-These wing spread observations are subject to varying degrees of missing data and noise contamination.
+The first issue in swept area estimation related to the availability of reliable trawl width data, as measured by a pair of eSonar acoustic probes attached on either side of the trawl.
+These wing spread observations were subject to varying degrees of missing data and noise contamination.
 Notably, issues with the eSonar system aboard the Jean Mathieu led to a total of 13 of tows with seemingly no wing spread data available.
 Additionally, there were some tows with few reliable data observations.
-Rather fortuitously, the Avalon Voyager II was equipped with two rather than a single sonar receiver, which were oriented in different directions.
-This addition was brought about a remedy to the weak acoustic signals which were problematic on the Jean Mathieu in previous years.
-This lead to many occasions where, due to the two vessels’ proximity, a portion of the Jean Mathieu eSonar probe signals were picked up and recorded in the Avalon’s eSonar feed.
+Rather fortuitously, the Avalon was equipped with two rather than a single sonar receiver, which were oriented in different directions.
+The second sonar enabled more reliable data collection than the weak acoustic signals which were problematic on the Jean Mathieu in previous years.
+However, the two sonars aboard the Avalon resulted in many occasions where, due to the two vessels’ close proximity, a portion of the Jean Mathieu eSonar probe signals were picked up and recorded in the Avalon’s eSonar feed.
 Fortunately, the signals from each vessel generally favoured one or the other transducer and so could be separated for the analysis.